API keys + auth

 ClickStream accepts the key three ways, in order of precedence:

-Query-string keys are fine for short-lived debugging, but prefer the header for production — query strings can end up in CDN access logs, browser history, and referrer headers.
+Query-string keys are fine for short-lived debugging on non-stream endpoints, but prefer the header for production server calls.
+Query strings can end up in CDN access logs, browser history, and referrer headers.
 The X-API-Key header never does.

 Domain gating

-If the API key has configured domains (ClientConfig.sites[].domains), every authenticated request must carry an Origin or Referer header matching one of them.
+If a website key has configured domains (ClientConfig.sites[].domains), browser-facing event writes and Signals snapshot reads must carry an Origin or Referer header matching one of them.
 The 403 domain_not_allowed response is what you see when the origin doesn't match.

 Creating a key

-- Copy the key — it's shown exactly once.
+The dashboard currently creates one account/site API key during signup and site creation.
+You can copy it from Sites or Settings.
 Store it in your deployment's secret manager (Vercel environment variable, GitHub Actions secret, 1Password, Doppler, etc.).

 Rotating a key